Size in Square Kilometres

 Download fact sheet

 The Hinchinbrook Channel to Round Hill IMMA network is formed by four sub-areas: 1) Keppel Bay to Round Hill, 2) Shoalwater Bay to Port Clinton, 3) Edgecumbe Bay to Repulse Bay, and 4) Hinchinbrook to Bowling Green Bay.
 The four sub-areas are characterised by shallow bays (<20m), turbid estuarine waters with extensive seagrass meadows and mangrove forests.
 Tides in this region are semidiurnal and tidal amplitude is generally below 4 m.
 Much of the land around three of the four sub-areas has been extensively modified for agriculture, grazing, ports, and industrial activities.
 The Shoalwater Bay to Port Clinton sub-area is much less modified as it is a Military Training Area.
 Extensive flooding is common in these regions during heavy rain and cyclones and terrestrial runoff causes problems with inshore water quality (Kroon et al. 2016).
 High levels of anthropogenic contaminants have been found in Australian snubfin dolphins and humpback dolphins (Cagnazzi et al. 2013a; Cagnazzi et al. 2020).
 Using the Hagihara method (Hagihara et al. 2018), the relative abundance of dugongs for the entire IMMA is ~2800 +/- SE 600 in 2016 (Marsh et al. 2019), so the region represents ~1% of the estimated global dugong population..
 It is not appropriate to provide relative abundance estimates for the individual bays in the network because of the design of the survey and the movement of dugongs between bays.
-The dugong population in this IMMA has declined since 2005 (Marsh et al. 2019). [/av_textblock] [/av_one_full] [av_one_full first min_height='' vertical_alignment='av-align-top' space='' margin='0px' margin_sync='true' padding='20px' padding_sync='true' border='' border_color='' radius='10px' radius_sync='true' background_color='#3c86be' src='' attachment='' attachment_size='' background_position='top left' background_repeat='no-repeat' animation='' mobile_display='' custom_class='' av_uid='av-xres7c'] [av_heading heading='Description of Qualifying Criteria' tag='h2' style='blockquote modern-quote modern-centered' size='' subheading_active='' subheading_size='15' padding='10' color='custom-color-heading' custom_font='#ffffff' custom_class='' admin_preview_bg='' av_uid='av-wfmymg'][/av_heading] [/av_one_full] [av_one_full first min_height='' vertical_alignment='av-align-top' space='' margin='0px' margin_sync='true' padding='0px' padding_sync='true' border='' border_color='' radius='0px' radius_sync='true' background_color='' src='' attachment='' attachment_size='' background_position='top left' background_repeat='no-repeat' animation='' mobile_display='' custom_class='download' av_uid='av-uvrn7s'] [av_textblock size='' av-medium-font-size='' av-small-font-size='' av-mini-font-size='' font_color='' color='' id='' custom_class='' av_uid='av-tf8cso' admin_preview_bg=''] Criterion A – Species or Population Vulnerability
+The dugong population in this IMMA has declined since 2005 (Marsh et al. 2019). [/av_textblock] [/av_one_full] [av_one_full first min_height='' vertical_alignment='av-align-top' space='' margin='0px' margin_sync='true' padding='20px' padding_sync='true' border='' border_color='' radius='10px' radius_sync='true' background_color='#3c86be' src='' attachment='' attachment_size='' background_position='top left' background_repeat='no-repeat' animation='' mobile_display='' custom_class='' av_uid='av-xres7c'] [av_heading heading='Description of Qualifying Criteria' tag='h2' style='blockquote modern-quote modern-centered' size='' subheading_active='' subheading_size='15' padding='10' color='custom-color-heading' custom_font='#ffffff' custom_class='' admin_preview_bg='' av_uid='av-wfmymg'][/av_heading] [/av_one_full] [av_one_full first min_height='' vertical_alignment='av-align-top' space='' margin='0px' margin_sync='true' padding='0px' padding_sync='true' border='' border_color='' radius='0px' radius_sync='true' background_color='' src='' attachment='' attachment_size='' background_position='top left' background_repeat='no-repeat' animation='' mobile_display='' custom_class='download' av_uid='av-uvrn7s'] [av_textblock textblock_styling_align='' textblock_styling='' textblock_styling_gap='' textblock_styling_mobile='' size='' av-medium-font-size='' av-small-font-size='' av-mini-font-size='' font_color='' color='' id='' custom_class='' template_class='' av_uid='av-tf8cso' sc_version='1.0' admin_preview_bg=''] Criterion A – Species or Population Vulnerability

-The Hinchinbrook Channel to Round Hill network includes areas containing habitat important for the survival and recovery of three species listed internationally as Vulnerable on the IUCN Red List: Australian snubfin dolphins (Orcaella heinsohni), Australian humpback dolphins (Sousa sahulensis) and dugongs (Dugong dugon).
-In Australia all three species are considered Matters of National Environmental Significance as listed migratory species under the Environment Protection and Biodiversity Act 1999 (EPBC Act); Near Threatened in the Action Plan for Australian Mammals 2012 (Woinarski et al. 2014); and Vulnerable in Queensland, under the Nature Conservation Act 1992.
+The Hinchinbrook Channel to Round Hill network includes habitat important for the survival and recovery of three species listed internationally as Vulnerable on the IUCN Red List: Australian snubfin dolphins (Orcaella heinsohni), Australian humpback dolphins (Sousa sahulensis) and dugongs (Dugong dugon).
+In Australia all three species are considered Matters of National Environmental Significance as listed migratory species under the Environment Protection and Biodiversity Act 1999 (EPBC Act); Near Threatened on the Action Plan for Australian Mammals 2012 (Woinarski et al. 2014); and Vulnerable in Queensland, under the Nature Conservation Act 1992.
 In the Great Barrier Reef Marine Park, all three species are considered priority species for conservation under the Reef 2050 Long-Term Sustainability Plan (Commonwealth of Australia 2018) and the importance of the Great Barrier Reef as dugong feeding habitat is a reason for the region’s World Heritage Listing.
 Each of the sites within the Hinchinbrook Channel to Round Hill network includes Dugong Protection Areas A or B and additional extensive no-take zones (Dobbs et al. 2008).
 Dugongs are distributed widely along this coast.
 Three areas in the IMMA network, Hinchinbrook Island region, Cleveland Bay and Shoalwater Bay-Port Clinton, are consistently the most important dugong habitats in the IMMA, each supporting several hundred animals (Sobztick et al. 2017).
 Dugongs move between bays within this IMMA and between this IMMA and the Northern Great Barrier Reef IMMA and the Hervey Bay Great Sandy Straits IMMA (Sheppard et al. 2006; Gredzens et al. 2014).
 There is a significant genetic break in the Whitsunday Islands region (McGowan et al. in review).
 Satellite-tracked dugongs have not moved across this break, but the aerial survey data suggest that such movements occur (Sobtzick et al. 2017).

 Criterion B: Distribution and Abundance